OpenEstate/OpenEstate-Tool-Manual/content/en/admin/server/service.md

 ### Setup service on macOS {#admin_server_service_mac}

 On macOS the service is controlled with the [launchd](https://en.wikipedia.org/wiki/Launchd) application, which is part of the operating system.
-The service is registered by creating a file called **`org.openestate.tool.server.service.plist`** in the **`/Library/LaunchDaemons`** directory.
+The service is registered by creating a file **`org.openestate.tool.server.service.plist`** in the **`/Library/LaunchDaemons`** directory.

 {{< info >}}
 You might modify the created service file by yourself in order to make individual adjustments (see [tutorial for launchd](http://www.launchd.info/)).
 But in most cases this should not be necessary.